 This is not a complete list of side effects and others may occur.
 Tell your doctor about any unusual or bothersome side effect.
 You may report side effects to FDA at 1-800-FDA-1088.

-Using this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before using promethazine with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using promethazine rectal with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 More about promethazine